The translation of this document is outdated.

 issued the special permit (licence);

-4) in relation to a regulated profession the information on
+4) in relation to a regulated profession, information on the

-the professional organisation which has issued the documents
+professional organisation which has issued the documents

 confirming the professional qualification, the name corresponding